johnnovak/gridmonger-site/source/basic-editing.rst

-To use this feature, first set or clear a wall in the current cell using the :kbd:`W` modifier, then hold down :kbd:`Shift` without releasing :kbd:`W` to enter repeat mode.
+To use this feature, first set or clear a wall in the current cell using the :kbd:`W` modifier, then hold down :kbd:`Shift` without releasing :kbd:`W` to enter *repeat mode*.
 Now you can use the movement keys to repeat the draw wall action either horizontally or vertically, depending on the orientation of the wall you've drawn first.

-Although you won't need need this often, you can use the repeat feature with the :kbd:`S` draw special wall modifier too.
+Although you won't need this often, you can use the repeat feature with the :kbd:`S` draw special wall modifier too.

 The usage of the repeat tool is probably best illustrated with an example.